Products

 If your business would like to rapidly calculate statistical significance, try the SurveyMonkey statistical significance calculator.

-Alternatively, here are the steps you should follow when calculating statistical significance manually:
+Alternatively, here are the steps that you should follow when calculating statistical significance manually:

-• Decide what to test: Identify the result or metric you will calculate and outline the data you’ll need to collect.
+• Decide what to test: Identify the result or metric that you will calculate and outline the data that you’ll need to collect.

-• State your hypothesis: Outline your expected outcome of the experiment.
-You could use a null hypothesis, “There is no difference in engagement between these two email campaigns,” or an alternative hypothesis, “Email campaign A has a higher engagement rate than campaign B.”
+• State your hypothesis: Outline the outcome you expect from the experiment.
+You could use a null hypothesis, “There is no difference in engagement between these two email campaigns”, or an alternative hypothesis, “Email campaign A has a higher engagement rate than campaign B.”

-• Collect data: Leverage surveys to gather data on your chosen subject.
+• Collect data: Leverage surveys to gather data about your chosen subject.
 The larger your data set, the higher your degree of confidence in your final outcomes.

 • Calculate your expected results: Based on your initial hypothesis, run a calculation with your expected figures to provide a benchmark.